Information-Theoretic Approaches to Differential Privacy: Introduction

-\paragraph{Timeliness and necessity of the tutorial:} Differential privacy arises a great interest among researchers particularly from computer science and statistical circles who contributed to what we already know about this strong mathematical formulation of privacy.
+\paragraph{Timeliness and necessity of the tutorial:} Differential privacy arises a great interest among researchers particularly from computer science and statistics circles who contributed to what we already know about this strong mathematical formulation of privacy.
 There are several detailed surveys of what is known today regarding differential privacy from the perspective of computer scientists and statisticians \cite{D08, DS09, DR05}.
 More recently, also researchers in information theory/electrical engineering circles contributed to the literature on the subject.
-Yet, a full information-theoretic understanding of differential privacy and its connections with new privacy notions from information perspectives are lacking.
-This tutorial provides a selective summary of what we know regarding the relationship between differential privacy and information theory to enable information theorists, primarily, to build up on that to produce fundamental formulations and limits of privacy in various settings.
+However, a full information-theoretic understanding of differential privacy and its information-theoretic connections with other trustworthy features are still lacking.
+This tutorial provides a \textit{selective} summary of what we know regarding the relationship between differential privacy and information theory to enable information theorists, primarily, to build up on that to produce fundamental formulations and limits of privacy in various settings.